Digital-Grinnell/dlad-blog/content/posts/118-New-IDU-DiffDatastreamVersions-Command.md

 {{% figure title="Visualizing Differences in Atom" src="/images/post-118/visual-diff-in-atom.png" %}}

+As was the case above, additions to the data appear underlined in green, while portions that are removed or superseded appear in red.
 This may still be difficult to interpret in cases like this example where there are numerous changes from version-to-version, but it's also a definite improvement.
 Enjoy!

 And that's a wrap.
 Until next time, stay safe and wash your hands! :smile: